 Liselotte Lyngsø.

-In New Zealand, for example, they make well-being budgets.
-Here, they measure what people get out of their money.
+In New Zealand, they make well-being budgets where they measure what people get out of their money.

-For example, if they want to pay 500,000 kroner for a new knee, the well-being account with data from other people’s lives can tell us that it is not at all what makes us happy.
-Instead of surgery, go to the gym three times a week.
-Spend more time with your wife and get a dog you can walk with.
-It gives us completely different and much wiser budget conversations than we are used to.
+For example, if a person wants to pay 500,000 kroner for a new knee, the well-being account with data from other people’s lives can tell them that it is not at all what will make them happy.
+It might tell them to go to the gym three times a week, spend more time with their wife, and get a dog that they can walk with instead.
+This gives us completely different and much wiser budget conversations than we are used to.
 Conversations that are based on analyzes of enormous amounts of data, which have been greatly increased during the pandemic, where we needed data to be able to prevent the spread of infection.

 In the future, we can also be greeted by our digital twin avatars in the bank.
 A twin who can help us spend our money right!

 Maybe you want to work from home four days a week?
-Then your digital twin can tell you that you have to go into the office at least three days a week because otherwise, you get a feedback crisis and not a social affiliation with your colleagues.
-It goes far beyond just money.
+Then your digital twin can tell you that you have to go into the office at least three days a week because you need to be socially stimulated.

 Money will become digital, smart and multidimensional and much better at explaining value.
 The banks must utilize their knowledge so that they can make us wiser on how we make good investments in relation to being human.
 Both in the short and long term, because we as humans cannot see that for ourselves, says Liselotte Lyngsø.